 In operation for more than 30 years, PACER is an online portal that provides access to virtually all documents filed since 1999 by a judge or parties in all U.S. courts of appeals, district courts and bankruptcy courts.
-There are approximately 2.5 million registered users, and the system contains more than one billion case documents.
+There are approximately 2.5 million registered users, and the system contains more than one billion pages of case documents.

 As permitted by Congress in 2002, the Administrative Office of the U.S. Courts (AO) imposes user fees to finance the system.
 Currently, access to case information through PACER costs $.10 per page.
 The fee is capped at $3.00 for access to case-specific documents, but the cap does not apply to transcripts of court proceedings, audio files, or non-specific case research.